Subacromial Impingement Specialist

 Are you an athlete who participates in sports that involve throwing overhead?
 If so, you may be at risk of developing shoulder impingement.
 One of the most common causes of shoulder pain is subacromial shoulder impingement.
 Shoulder impingement specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have developed shoulder impingement.
 Contact Dr. Padalecki’s team today!

 Subacromial impingement occurs when the tendons of the shoulder joint (or rotator cuff) are injured as they glide against the bones and ligaments of the shoulder.
 More specifically, the rotator cuff tendons can rub against the acromion process during overhead activities which can lead to pain and degeneration of the tendons.
 In some cases, bone spurs can develop under the flat bone found at the top of the shoulder blade (acromion) and can lead to more severe cases of impingement.
 Shoulder impingement symptoms include pain and weakness in the shoulder region and upper arm area as a result of persistent inflammation, pinching or rubbing of the tendons (known as the “impingement”).
-Austin, Texas shoulder specialist, Dr. Jeff Padalecki is available to treat patients experiencing symptoms associated with subacromial impingement.
+Austin, Round Rock, and Cedar Park, Texas communities shoulder specialist, Dr. Jeff Padalecki, is available to treat patients experiencing symptoms associated with subacromial impingement.